Hybrid-pi model

-In electronics, the hybrid-pi model is a popular circuit model used for analyzing the small signal behavior of bipolar junction and field effect transistors.
+Hybrid-pi is a popular circuit model used for analyzing the small signal behavior of bipolar junction and field effect transistors.
 Sometimes it is also called Giacoletto model because it was introduced by L.J.
 Giacoletto in 1969.
 The model can be quite accurate for low-frequency circuits and can easily be adapted for higher frequency circuits with the addition of appropriate inter-electrode capacitances and other parasitic elements.

 BJT parameters

 The hybrid-pi model is a linearized two-port network approximation to the BJT using the small-signal base-emitter voltage, $\textstyle v_\text{be}$, and collector-emitter voltage, $\textstyle v_\text{ce}$, as independent variables, and the small-signal base current, $\textstyle i_\text{b}$, and collector current, $\textstyle i_\text{c}$, as dependent variables.

 A basic, low-frequency hybrid-pi model for the bipolar transistor is shown in figure 1.
 The various parameters are as follows.

 is the transconductance, evaluated in a simple model, where: